omnetpp/opp_env/README.md

 ```
 pip3 install --user git+https://github.com/omnetpp/opp_env.git
 ```

+If you get the `error: externally-managed-environment` message, see the note marked IMPORTANT above.

 When you install `opp_env` using pip, it installs the `opp_env` Python module, as well as a small script into your system's path (e.g. `~/.local/bin`) that